treehouses/treehouses.github.io/pages/vi/intern-orientation.md

 ## Welcome to the Treehouses Intern Team!

 Congratulations!
-You have completed the first steps and have been selected to join the Open Learning Exchange's systems engineering team.
-Please remember that we expect interns to have at least 16 hours a week for the minimal of 3 months to work on Open Learning Exchange issues.
-If you do not currently have enough time, we will be happy to have you later when you do have time.
+You have completed the first steps and have been selected to join the Open Learning Exchange's Systems Engineering team.
+Please remember that we expect interns to contribute at least 16 hours a week for a minimum duration of 3 months, in which time you will be working on the Treehouses repositories to solve issues and devellop tools for the Open Learning Exchange.

+If you do not think that this is a commitment that you can currently honour, we would be happy to have you later when circumstances will allow you to fully participate.

 ## Get to Know the Team